Years 7 - 9

 Why study Religious Studies?

 Religious Studies is an engaging, well respected and academically rigorous subject which introduces students to a stimulating range of ethical, philosophical and theological issues.
 The subject fits well as a complement to other arts and humanities subjects, and broadens and deepens the academic profile of those taking science subjects.
-Throughout the course, students will engage with some of the great philosophical questions with which humankind has wrestled, as well as examining moral and ethical principles from a variety of standpoints.
+Throughout the Course, students will engage with some of the great philosophical questions with which humankind has wrestled, as well as examining moral and ethical principles from a variety of standpoints.
 Through their study of this subject, students will enhance their ability to argue and to communicate, as well as their skills of research, evaluation and analysis.

 With religious and ethical issues so often in the news it may not be surprising that the subject is increasingly popular: Research shows that nationally the number of students choosing to study A level Religious Studies has increased more than any arts, humanity or social science subject over the past 10 years.
-The Russell Group of top universities has also made it clear that Religious Studies A level provides ‘suitable preparation for University generally’.
+The Russell Group of top universities has also made it clear that Religious Studies A level provides ‘suitable preparation for university generally’.
 In other words, it can help applicants in both science and humanities subjects.

 Religious Studies A level offers excellent opportunities to develop critically informed perspectives on the nature of human experience, perception, belief and society.
-The skills taught include building arguments, marshaling evidence and examples to support different points of view, and evaluating the strengths and weaknesses of different perspectives.
+The skills taught include building arguments, marshalling evidence and examples to support different points of view, and evaluating the strengths and weaknesses of different perspectives.
 The course content and the skills developed will appeal to anyone interested in big questions about meaning, purpose and reality, and there is a clear focus on lively classroom discussion and debate.

 Religious Studies provides excellent preparation for a wide variety of arts, humanities, medical and science degrees, as well as leading on to varied career opportunities in law, medicine, journalism, education, academia, civil service and more.
 In our increasingly globalised world universities and employers place a high premium on critical and well-informed engagement with the beliefs, values and ethical issues around the world.